 Solomon’s practice has involved a participatory environmental planning projects, housing project and programme evaluations, industrial cluster analysis.
 He has been associated with the Indian office of UNDP’s Human Development Index programme.
 His early project work was on the varied urban transformation of Kuala Lumpur’s Golden Triangle area and in Colombo Sri Lanka, on the dynamics of transforming land, housing and economy.

-Solomon Benjamin has a PhD from MIT’s department of Urban studies and Planning.
-Working with Prof.(s) Lisa Peattie and Bish Sanyal at MIT and Prof. William Doebele at Harvard, his doctoral work suggested the concept of ‘Neighborhood as Factory’.
-Benjamin’s masters also from MIT’s Department of Architecture’s Housing and Settlement looked at central Delhi’s Bhogal to trace the connection between incremental shelter evolution to that of a transforming economy at multiple scales.
+Solomon Benjamin has a Ph D from MIT’s department of Urban Studies and Planning.
+Working with Prof(s) Lisa Peattie and Bish Sanyal at MIT and Prof William Doebele at Harvard, his doctoral work suggested the concept of ‘Neighbourhood as Factory’.
+Benjamin’s Masters also from MIT’s Department of Architecture’s Housing and Settlement looked at central Delhi’s Bhogal to trace the connection between incremental shelter evolution to that of a transforming economy at multiple scales.
 Until recently, Benjamin was at the IIT-Madras’s Humanities and Social Science department where he also coordinated IIT-M’s China Studies Center.
-Apart from teaching urban courses, he taught on Indian and East Asian Urbanism, with a particular focus on HK.
+Apart from teaching urban courses, he taught on Indian and East Asian Urbanism, with a particular focus on Hong Kong.
 Between 2006-2009, Benjamin was part of the faculty at the University of Toronto’s Political Science department teaching on city politics, returning to India as Associate Professor and Co-Chair, Urban Research and Policy Program, School of Social Sciences at the National Institute of Advanced Studies.
-In the late nineties he was a visiting faculty at the National Law School Bangalore.
+In the late nineties, he was a visiting faculty at the National Law School, Bangalore.